dan64/vs-deoldify/README.md

 This filter is able to combine the results provided by DeOldify and DDColor, which are some of the best models available for coloring pictures, providing often a final colorized image that is better than the image obtained from the individual models.

+## Quick Start

+This filter is distributed with the torch package provided with the **Hybrid Windows Addons**.
+To use it on Desktop (Windows, Linux) it is necessary install [Hybrid](https://www.selur.de/downloads). **Hybrid** is a Qt-based frontend for other tools (including this filter) which can convert most input formats to common audio & video formats and containers.
+It represent the  easiest way to colorize images with [DeOldify](https://github.com/jantic/DeOldify) using [VapourSynth](https://www.vapoursynth.com/).

 ## Dependencies
 - [PyTorch](https://pytorch.org/get-started) 2.1.1 or later